rioki/www.rioki.org/content/posts/2014-12-29-eventemitter-in-c.md

 the case with no arguments.
 This is has to do with the oddity that C++ has trouble specifying empty variadtic template arguments.

+[You can find the whole code in this gist][3].

 ## Optimization

 As I wrote this, I noticed that the map of listeners is wrongly structured.
 It is optimized for efficiently removing listeners.
 But in normal operation the `emit` is called really often and listeners are removed farly seldom.
 It should be a multimap, that uses the event id as key.
 When I have a working copy of this implementation, I will show it off here.

 [1]: http://libsigc.sourceforge.net/
 [2]: http://nodejs.org/
 [3]: https://gist.github.com/rioki/1290004d7505380f2b1d
+[4]: /2015/01/05/revised-eventemitter.html